whbarndt/whbarndt.github.io/projects.md

 ### Snow Hydrology - The Study of the Snow’s Role in the Water Cycle (July 2023 - Present)
 {In-Progress} -
 I work as an Associate Mentor with the [Department of Energy, Atmospheric Radiation Measurement (ARM) Program](https://www.arm.gov), helping process and analyze data from the North Slope of Alaska research facility.
 You can find the instruments I help mentor [here](https://www.arm.gov/connect-with-arm/organization/instrument-mentors/list).

+Current goals of this project is to understand the operational capacities of each instrument and analyze their use scientifically.
+My project advisors and I would like to also create a schema, combining the information of each instrument to be able to identify different types of snow events that occur in the North Slope of Alaska environment.
+Which, will be used to help study what a snow season looks like up in the North.

 ## Personal Projects {In-Progress}